brandstrat-sas/omldeploytool/ansible/README.md

 * [Observability](#observability)

-# Bash + Ansible = Systemd + Podman 📋 <a name="bash-ansible-systemd"></a>
+# Bash + Ansible 📋 <a name="bash-ansible"></a>

-An instance of OMniLeads is launched on a Linux server (using Systemd and Podman) by running a bash script (deploy.sh) along with its input parameters and a set of Ansible files (Playbooks + Templates) that are invoked by the script.
+An instance of OMniLeads is launched on a Linux server (using Systemd and Podman or docker-compose) by running a bash script (deploy.sh) along with its input parameters and a set of Ansible files (Playbooks + Templates) that are invoked by the script.

 ## Bash Script deploy.sh 📄 <a name="bash-script-deploy"></a>